Clwt-y-bont: History

-After the 1860s few new buildings were erected until social housing was built in the 1940s.
+After the 1860s, few new buildings were erected until social housing was built in the 1940s.

-In 1870 the village was part of the parish of Llanddeiniolen.
+In 1870, the village was part of the parish of Llanddeiniolen.

 Most of the inhabitants were employed by the Dinorwig-slate quarries.

 The novelist Ann Harriet Hughes (1852–1910) married a doctor in Clwt-y-bont, where she lived for a period.

-The large Pentre Helen Housing Estate was built in the late 1930s, and had the effect of linking Deiniolen and Clwt y Bont into one village.
+The large Pentre Helen Housing Estate was built in the late 1930s, and linked Deiniolen and Clwt y Bont into one village.

 The economy suffered badly when the Dinorwic Quarry was closed in 1969.

 The locations of some of the mills are still visible, and some of the larger ones are still in use as workshops.

 There are limited shops and other facilities in the village.

 The Libanus chapel, and its sister chapel Sardis, are affiliated to the Baptist Union of Wales and are under the pastoral care of the minister of Capel Penuel in Bangor.

 There are many sites for boulder climbers on the hillside between the Fachwen road and Clwt y Bont.